PeterDrake/drakepedia/data_structures/variables.md

 ### Scope

 The *scope* of a variable is the region of code where the variable can be accessed.
-This extends from the point where the variable is declared until the end of the [method](../control_structures/functional_decomposition.md).
+This extends from the point where the variable is declared until the next closing curly brace at the end of an [if / else statement](../control_structures/if_else.md), [loop](../control_structures/loops.md), or [method](../control_structures/functional_decomposition.md).
 The scope of a method parameter is the entire method.

 ## Resources
 - Sedgewick and Wayne, *Introduction to Programming in Java*, [Section 1.2](https://introcs.cs.princeton.edu/java/12types/)